haodeng/rust_beginner/iterators.md

     }

 Each call to next eats up an item from the iterator.
 We didn’t need to make v1_iter mutable when we used a for loop because the loop took ownership of v1_iter and made it mutable behind the scenes.

+## Methods that Consume the Iterator
+Methods that call next are called consuming adaptors, because calling them uses up the iterator.
+One example is the sum method

+    fn iterator_sum() {
+        let v1 = vec![1, 2, 3];

+        // We aren’t allowed to use v1_iter after the call to sum because sum takes ownership of the iterator we call it on. let v1_iter = v1.iter();

+        // the sum method, which takes ownership of the iterator and iterates through
+        // the items by repeatedly calling next, thus consuming the iterator.
+        // As it iterates through, it adds each item to a running total and returns the total when iteration is complete. let total: i32 = v1_iter.sum();

+        assert_eq!(total, 6);
+    }